Administrative divisions of New York (state): City

 The City of New York is a special case.
 The state legislature reorganized government in the area in the 1890s in an effort to consolidate.
 Other cities, villages, and towns were annexed to become the "City of Greater New York", (an unofficial term, the new city retained the name of New York), a process basically completed in 1898.
 At the time of consolidation, Queens County was split.
 Its western towns joined the city, leaving three towns that were never part of the consolidation plan as part of Queens County but not part of the new Borough of Queens.
 (A small portion of the Town of Hempstead was itself annexed, also.)
 The next year (1899), the three eastern towns of Queens County separated to become Nassau County.
 The city today consists of the entire area of five counties (named New York, Kings, Queens, Bronx, and Richmond).
 While these counties have no county government, boroughs—with boundaries coterminous with the county boundaries—each have a Borough Board made up of the Borough President, the borough's district council members, and the chairpersons of the borough's community boards.
 A mayor serves as the city's chief executive officer.

 The most populous and largest city in the state is New York City, with a population of over 8.5 million inhabitants and comprising just over 300 sqmi of land (468.87 sqmi total area, which includes water).
 The least populous city is Sherrill, New York, with just 3,071 inhabitants in 2010.
 The smallest city by area is Mechanicville, New York, which covers 0.91 sqmi (of which 0.08 sqmi is water).

-Some places containing the word "city" in their name are not cities.
-Examples include Johnson City, Garden City, and New City.